-Note 4 to the Audited Financial statements, describes critical accounting estimates further.
-In relation to expense assumptions, as stated within the said note, the Company has derived per policy expenses considering a future, more stable level of in-force policy volumes.
-Should per policy expenses differ by +10%, the impact on own funds would be £240k before tax.
+Note 4 to the Audited Financial Statements describes further the critical accounting estimates made and in relation to expense assumptions, as stated within the said note, the Company has derived per policy expenses considering future, more stable level of in-force policy volumes.
+Should per policy expenses differ by +10%, the impact on own funds would be €627k before tax.